A fighter for Texas working families

 A champion for expanding economic opportunity

-Lizzie has dedicated her career to working “for real Houstonians, with real problems, who need real solutions,” she has said, and she’s running for Congress to expand economic opportunity and help create good paying jobs for hardworking Texans.
-At a time when Republicans are desperate to undo all the progress we’ve worked so hard to make, Lizzie will fiercely defend Texans’ access to affordable health care.
+Lizzie has dedicated her career to working “for real Houstonians, with real problems, who need real solutions,” she has said.
+She is working tirelessly to expand economic opportunity and help create good-paying jobs for hardworking Texans.
+At a time when Republicans are desperate to undo all the progress we’ve worked so hard to make, Lizzie fiercely defends Texans’ access to affordable health care.
 Lizzie is a pro-choice champion who first became politically engaged as a teenager during the 1992 Republican National Convention, when she volunteered to protect reproductive health care clinics from anti-choice protesters attempting to block patients from entering.
-She is a powerful advocate for Gulf Coast communities that are fighting to recover from the devastation Hurricane Harvey caused, and when elected she will make their voices heard in Congress.
+She is a powerful advocate for Gulf Coast communities that are fighting to recover from the devastation Hurricane Harvey caused.
 “Scientists and business leaders in Houston agree that climate change is real,” Lizzie has said.
 “We need leaders who understand the threat of our changing climate and those willing to work with our allies around the world to find ways to address its devastating effects.”

 A must-win re-election fight in a swing seat

 Lizzie flipped Texas’s 7th District from red to blue in 2018 with a strong grassroots campaign.
 This seat had been under Republican control ever since George H.W.
 Bush won it in 1966, and Lizzie fought to bring new leadership to the vibrant Houston area where the political landscape has dramatically changed in recent years.
 The EMILY’s List community is proud to support this outstanding leader.
 With so much at stake in 2020, let’s show Lizzie the full support of the EMILY’s List community to keep this champion for Texas working families in the House and in the majority.